Burrell College of Health Sciences School of Osteopathic Medicine - BCSOM

 Submission Timing for Best Consideration

-For best consideration, applicants should submit their AACOMAS application by February 2024.
+For best consideration, applicants should submit all application materials by February 2027.

 First Year Class Matriculant's Selection Factors

-The College seeks to recruit and admit a diverse cohort of students who have shown a commitment to fulfilling the College’s mission.
+BCSOM seeks to recruit and admit students who have shown a commitment to fulfilling the College’s mission.
 Applicants are screened for academic excellence and achievements, clinical experience, community service, maturity, motivation, and awareness of the osteopathic profession.

 International Students Accepted?
 Does Not Accept International Students